 What Factors Affect Painting Costs

-The cost to paint a 1,500 sq ft home can vary a lot based on several important factors.
+The pricing can vary a lot based on several important factors.

 Area Size

-The size of the area you’re painting is one of the biggest cost factors.
+The size of the area you are painting is one of the biggest cost factors.
 Painting a larger area means using more paint and taking more time, which increases the total cost.
-Whether you’re painting walls only or including ceilings, trims, or doors also affects the final price.
+Whether you are painting walls only or including ceilings, trims, or doors also affects the final price.

 Paint Type